Destinations Greece Athens

 On the water · whole fish · grilled octopus

 Walk back to the harbour.
-Sit at a table directly on the water at Techne or Kodylenia's.
+Take a table directly on the water at Techne or Kodylenia’s.
 Whole fish, octopus on charcoal, a carafe of cold white.
-Two hours; the ferries don't go anywhere fast.
+Two hours; the ferries are in no hurry either.

 €€€Harbour-side table